Merge Rules

 Field Group Rule Description Fallback Rule

-Master Record Rule The field group of the record selected in the master record rule is kept in the master record.
+Master Record Rule The field group of the record selected by the master record rule is kept in the master record.
 No

 Modified Date: Least Recent The field group of the record modified least recently is the group kept in the master record.
 No